gpaddis/MageTestStand/README.md

 - In case you want to allow EcomDev_PHPUnit to use the main database instead of the test database you can set following environment variable to 1.
 This might be required if you're planning on writing integration tests.
   - `MAGENTO_DB_ALLOWSAME`
 - Environment variable `MAGENTO_VERSION` with valid Magento version for n98-magerun's install command
+- If you have specified additional dependencies in your composer.json file and you need to install them to run the test, set the following environment variable to 1.
+  - `INSTALL_DEPENDENCIES`

 ## General usage